carpentries-incubator/gap-lesson/episodes/06-attributes.md

 >   instead of calculations its conjugacy classes.
 >
 > * Estimate practical boundaries of its feasibility.
 Can you find an example
->   of a pc group when iterating is slower than calculating conjugacy classes?
+>   of a pc group where iterating is slower than calculating conjugacy classes?
 {: .challenge}